Icarians: Colonization begins

 Cabet believed that at least 10,000 or 20,000 working men would immediately enlist in the American colonization scheme, with the number soon swelling to a million skilled workers and artisans.
 Towns and huge cities bursting with industry would shortly follow, with accompanying schools and cultural facilities assuring the good life for a happy and fulfilled community.
 Announcement of the plan was met with enthusiasm, and offers of participation along with gifts of money, seeds, farm implements, clothing, books, and other valuable and useful items began to flow in.

 Cabet gave himself the task of choosing a precise location for colonization.
 Cabet turned to his friend Robert Owen for advice, traveling to London in September 1847 to consult with his British co-thinker.
-Owen recommended colonization in the new American state of Texas, a location reckoned to possess vast tracts of unoccupied land which would be as inexpensive as it was plentiful.
-Cabet made contact with a Texas land agent, The Peters Company, which agreed to present to Owen title for 1 million acres of land so long as it was colonized by July 1, 1848.
+Owen recommended colonization in the new American state of Texas, where vast tracts of unoccupied land would be both inexpensive and plentiful.
+Cabet made contact with a Texas land agent business, The Peters Company, which agreed to present to Owen title for one million acres of land so long as it was colonized by July 1, 1848.